 First dollar coverage groups are eligible for performance rebates based upon loss performance ratios.
 The loss performance ratios are calculated eighteen months after the inception date of each policy.
 The calculation is made by CompSource Mutual using loss development factors and trend factors to incurred losses.
 If an individual member achieves a loss ratio less than 80 percent, that member is entitled to a 5 percent rebate of the premium paid.
 If the loss ratio is less than 70 percent, the member is entitled to a rebate of 10 percent of premium paid.
 Rebates will only be made to individual members if the group as a whole achieves a loss ratio less than 100 percent developed and trended above, eighteen months after inception of policy period.
 Rebates earned by members, which are due from CompSource Mutual, are considered agency transactions with any amounts received by OSAG being owed to OSAG members who participated in the first dollar coverage program.
-In the current year, OSAG did not receive any rebates from CompSource Mutual and no liability was recorded at June 30, 2016.
-First dollar coverage was discontinued for all new policies effective July 1, 2015.
+In the current year, OSAG did not receive any rebates from CompSource Mutual and no liability was recorded at June 30, 2017.